-Social Media has for a very long time been an important marketing tool for any business however until recently it seemed that Google gave little credit to social media mentions of a company or product.
-Now however the recent Penguin and Panda updates have turned this around with a vengeance.
-So in case you were a little undecided about the use of social media sites like Facebook, Twitter or even the fairly new Google + 1 then now would be a great time to reconsider and look at a social media strategy for your company.
+Social Media has for a very long time been an important marketing tool for any business however until recently it seemed that Google gave a little credit to social media mentions of a company or product.
+Now, however, the recent Penguin and Panda updates have turned this around with a vengeance.
+So in case, you were a little undecided about the use of social media sites like Facebook, Twitter or even the fairly new Google + 1 then now would be a great time to reconsider and look at a social media strategy for your company.

 Here is Chris’s article: